About Support Groups and Chapters

 The 21 million Americans coping with mood disorders and their families need a greater understanding of how these illnesses affect their lives.
 We all need support from people who have been there and who understand our journey.
 After proper diagnosis and treatment, the support from others is vital to a lifetime of wellness.
 DBSA chapters can provide that support and much more.

-As independent affiliates of DBSA in their communities, DBSA chapters offer more than 700 peer-run support groups where you will find comfort and direction in a confidential and supportive setting, and where you can make a difference in the lives of others.
+As independent affiliates of DBSA in their communities, DBSA chapters offer nearly 650 peer-run support groups where you will find comfort and direction in a confidential and supportive setting, and where you can make a difference in the lives of others.
 The selection of services offered differs by chapter, depending upon the needs of its participants.
 Most support groups are volunteer run and provide self-help through facilitated meetings.
 They are not group therapy; however, many of our chapters have professional advisors (typically a psychiatrist, psychologist, nurse, or social worker) from the community.

 In addition to participating in the group meetings, you will meet people from your community who can relate to your experiences.
 You may learn valuable information about mental health professionals and services in your area, as well as tips and techniques others use to manage their illness.